Disclaimer: Come on, if I owned the Teen Titans, would I really be sitting here writing fan fiction?

 You Try Too Hard

-Raven didn't like that response.
+Raven didn't like that response or his tone.
 "You didn't answer my question," she pointed out sternly.

 He eyed her for a second.
 That straight expression of hers had not changed at all in the last few minutes.
-Maybe it hadn't changed in the last few hours or even days.
-It wouldn't surprise him, considering this was Raven he was talking to.
+Who knows?
+Maybe it hadn't changed in the last few hours.
+Days, even.
+It wouldn't surprise him considering this was Raven he was talking to.

-He really didn't feel like talking about this; there were many things it could lead into―things he wasn't sure he wanted to talk about now.
+He really didn't feel like talking about this.
+There were many things it could lead into―things he didn't feel comfortable discussing with her right now.
 Besides, he hadn't even told her a joke in days… or at least since this morning.

-"Maybe I just like to tell jokes," he said, not really wanting to have to explain.
+"Maybe I just like to tell jokes," he said, not really wanting to explain.